BloomingBurden/kotyagram/README.md

 # PHOTOGRAM
 Hello everybody.
 Photogram - is a project where you can upload funny pictures of cats.
-Comment, like the most funny cats :) In fact, this is an analogue of Instagram without a personal account.
+Comment, like the most funny cats :) You can add effects to your photo.
+In fact, this is an analogue of Instagram without a personal account.

 ## What did I use to complete the project?
 1. The whole project is written in pure JavaScript!